sachin-sadhu/obsidian_vault/Year 4 CS/Constrains Programming.md

 We then iterate through all the different orderings, for each one getting the maximum width, and we pick the ordering with the minimum width.
 ![[Pasted image 20251116205802.png]]

+## Dynamic Variable

+### Smallest Domain
+Pick the variable with the fewest domain size to assign next
+### Brelaz

+Same as smallest domain, but we break ties by selecting the variable with max degree in constraint subgraph of future variables.
+Basically the variable that is most constraint with unassigned variables.

+### Domain/Degree

+Wants to minimise the ration between domain size and degree (unassigned vars connected to).
+- In graphs with few constraints, domain size is less important since constraints don't propagate much.
+Here, want to choose a highly connected variable
+- In graphs with many constraints, domain size becomes crucial since constraints can propagate much more heavily.

+## Dynamic Value

+### Min-conflicts

+After a variable has been chosen, look at each of its domain elements and count the number of incompatible values in domains of future variables.
+Pick the least constraining value first.
+### Geelen's Promise

+After choosing the most constraint variable, choose the value promising the best chance of finding a solution.

+Given an assignment to a variable.
+For each future domain, partition its domain into 2: those consistent with assignment, and those inconsistent.

+Three different heuristics:
+- Minimise the total number of inconsistent values in each future variables domain (min-conflicts)
+- Minimise the ratio between total number of lost values to its initial size.
+For example, if a variable has very few elements in its domain initially, then removing a couple could be very impactful.
+This is called cruciality
+- Maximise the total number of elements left in the domain of each future variable.

 ## AC3.1

 In AC3, we would check for supports, by looping through the domain of the variable every time.
 This is naive, no need to do a full search through the domain every time.